• 0203 811 8175

 With expert surgical care, most patients enjoy a major improvement in both appearance and breathing.
 A previously crooked or collapsed nose can be restored to a balanced, natural look that enhances facial harmony and restores confidence.
 Breathing through the nose also typically improves, especially if septal correction was part of the procedure.

-How soon after breaking my nose should I consider surgery?
+How soon after breaking my nose should I see a specialist or have surgery?

 Sanjay Rai